enonic/old-xp-doc/doc/developer/schema/option-sets.rst

 occurrences
   Detailed definition of how many times this option set may be repeated inside one content.

+help-text
+  Optional.
+Help text for the entire option set.

 options
   Container of options.